Black Balloon (Goo Goo Dolls song): Meaning and composition

 The song, according to lead singer John Rzeznik, is based on a woman who is struggling with a heroin addiction and her lover who is desperately trying to save her.
 He has also said that it is about "seeing someone you love that is so great just screw up so bad."
-Speculation as to the exact subject matter of the song has also been attributed to the ex-wife of bassist Robby Takac (who had overdosed on heroin).
+Speculation had it that the specific person the song was based on was the ex-wife of bassist Robby Takac; she died of a heroin overdose.

 Like many other songs by Goo Goo Dolls, "Black Balloon" uses an unusual alternate tuning.
 Several electric guitars used in the introduction and the acoustic rhythm guitar are tuned to an open D-flat fifth chord.
 It was half-stepped on the album version.

 Chart performance

-The track reached number 13 and number 28 on the US Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, respectively.
-"Black Balloon" was the band's first commercially released single in the US since "Name" in 1995, reaching number 16 on the Billboard Hot 100 with its combined sales and airplay figures.
-In Canada, the song reached number three on the RPM Top Singles chart, giving the Goo Goo Dolls their fourth top-three hit there.
-Outside North America, the song charted in Iceland and the United Kingdom, reaching number 23 in the former country and number 76 in the latter.
+The track reached No. 13 and No. 28 on the US Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, respectively.
+"Black Balloon" was the band's first commercially released single in the US since "Name" in 1995, reaching No. 16 on the Billboard Hot 100 with its combined sales and airplay figures.
+In Canada, the song reached No. 3 on the RPM 100 Hit Tracks chart, giving the Goo Goo Dolls their fourth top-three hit there.
+Outside North America, the song charted in Iceland and the United Kingdom, reaching No. 23 in the former country and No. 76 in the latter.

 Music video

-The video for the song opens with a woman blowing smoke into a soap bubble.
-The video then shows scenes from a 1950s era swim club while the band performs the song.
+The video opens with a woman blowing smoke into a soap bubble.
+It then moves into showing scenes from a 1950s era swim club while the band performs the song.
 The video was directed by Nancy Bardawil.